USEPA/power-sector-dev-portal/app/README.md

 ## Content Handling Notes

-If a field is missing, it will simply not be rendered - no error will occur Use the pipe symbol | for multi-paragraph content in YAML Indentation is important in the YAML structure - maintain consistent indentation For complex content that needs HTML features, you can include HTML directly within markdown content as ReactMarkdown supports this.
+- If a field is missing, it will simply not be rendered - no error will occur
+- Use the pipe symbol | for multi-paragraph content in YAML
+- Indentation is important in the YAML structure - maintain consistent indentation
+- For complex content that needs HTML features, you can include HTML directly within markdown content as ReactMarkdown supports this.
 Verify that the page you are editing contains the `<ReactMarkdown>` tag as not all pages currently use this

 ## Example Updates

 Testing Content Changes
 After making changes to content files:

-Run the development server to preview changes locally Check both desktop and mobile views to ensure content displays correctly Verify that any markdown formatting renders as expected Confirm that all images load properly and have appropriate alt text
+Run the development server to preview changes locally using `npm run dev` from the app folder